FzFStormZ/Clipboard-Copy/README.md

 TW: ONLY FOR EDUCATIONAL PURPOSE

-**Clipboard-XRay** is a Python tool designed to monitor the clipboard in real time and analyze its content to detect the possible presence of passwords.
+**Clipboard-XRay** is a Python tool designed to monitor the clipboard in real time and analyze its content to detect possible presence of passwords.

 ## 📋 Features